 Perhaps this best explains these effects on the brain.
 Or perhaps both this trigger-readiness and overstimulation are to blame.
 Or perhaps it’s something else altogether.
 So far, we don’t know.
 But either way, it’s hard to question that massive multitabling is harmful to our brains.

 Dusty “Leatherass9” Schmidt concluded in his infamous blog post that quitting poker was the only option left to him.
 But that doesn’t mean that all multitablers need take such drastic steps.
 In fact, a lot of research suggests that there are some ways to buffer against these ailments.
-In part 2 of this article I’ll explore what you can do to inoculate yourself and multitable sustainably—once I finish writing it, I’ll link it here.
+In part 2 of this article I’ll explore what you can do to inoculate yourself and multitable sustainably—if I ever write it (I suck, I know).

 It’s been almost four years now since I retired from professional poker.
 I haven’t played a single hand of poker since then.
 I’ve written a lot about poker, I’ve coached a lot of poker players, but the game itself is long behind me.
 So what comes next?
 Ever since I quit, that question has hung over me.
 What do I do with my life?
 As a poker player it was...